williamouyang/okta.github.io/_source/docs/api/resources/roles.md

 Removes a group target from a `USER_ADMIN` role assignment.

-> Removing the last group target changes the scope of the role assignment from only applying to specific groups targets to applying to **all** group targets.
+> It is prohibited to remove the last group target from a role assignment.
+This will result in an exception.
+If the desired goal is to have a role assignment that applies to all groups, the API consumer should delete the `USER_ADMIN` role assignment and recreate it.

 ##### Request Parameters
 {:.api .api-request .api-request-params}